Sedex Members Ethical Trade Audit (SMETA)

 What is Sedex and SMETA?

-Sedex is the name of the organization – SMETA is the name of an audit methodology.
+Sedex is the name of the organisation – SMETA is the name of an audit methodology.

-The Supplier Ethical Data Exchange (Sedex) is a not-for-profit, membership organization that leads work with buyers and suppliers to deliver improvements in responsible and ethical business practices in global supply chains.
+The Supplier Ethical Data Exchange (Sedex) is a not-for-profit, membership organisation that leads work with buyers and suppliers to deliver improvements in responsible and ethical business practices in global supply chains.

 A SMETA 2-Pillar audit comprises: